-American culture is that of the detached.
+American culture is slowly becoming desensitized to extreme violence.
 Every couple of weeks the news is threaded with stories of gun violence and flamboyant instances of mental health issues.
 When the debates start about gun control, each side rallies for their beliefs but what about the survivors?

 An interesting tag line appears too often now: ‘thought and prayers’.
 Everyone sends their well wishes to those that are effected because it’s the polite thing to do.
 Then it’s business as usual—out of sight out of mind.

 Writing off a tragic incident with a contemptuous attitude is why change is impossible.
-After the coverage ends and the events enter the archives, the people reeling the most are forgotten.
+After the coverage ends and the events enter the archives, the victims are forgotten.
 There are tangible effects of tragedy that few recognize with compassion.
 Trauma survivors are consistently reliving the act through injury, post traumatic stress and anxiety.

 Better resources should be available for survivors.
 Being mentally healthy is paramount to leading a productive life.
 The fastest way to get back on track is by having support.
 Rallying the community to help fund and support these efforts is the first step.